chiragbiradar/Assignment/supabase/edge-functions.md

-# Supabase Edge Functions for WhatsApp Clone
+# Supabase Edge Functions for Periskope Clone

-This document outlines the Edge Functions that can be implemented to enhance the WhatsApp clone application.
+This document outlines the Edge Functions that can be implemented to enhance the Periskope clone application.
 Edge Functions are serverless functions that run on Supabase's edge network, allowing you to execute server-side code without managing servers.

 ## Prerequisites